 glyph 204: intellectual integrity, reason, thought ... speech by Robert Green Ingersoll, 1897 ...
 American ...
 19th Century ... radical individualism

-The entire speech, which has been compared to Galt's Speech, in Ayn Rand's Atlas Shrugged, may be found at:
+The entire speech, which has been compared to Galt's Speech, in Ayn Rand's Atlas Shrugged, may be found, in many formats, at the Library of Congress:

 Why should we pursue the truth? and why should we investigate and reason? and why should we be mentally honest and hospitable? and why should we express our honest thoughts?
 To this there is but one answer: for the benefit of mankind.